Monterrey, Casanare: Mountain landscape

 The region corresponds to a folded structural system whose height and shape is caused by the action of tectonic forces on a set of sedimentary rocks of different composition, which are being affected by denudative phenomena.
 The mountains are located on the western side of the municipality.
 Due to tectonic activity of the region, the topography can be abrupt, with slopes greater than 45%.
 Heights of the mountains range from 800 to 2000 MASL also due to unstable tectonics.
 Monterrey is home to many Monoclinal ridges corresponding to elongated forms in the form of asymmetric blades that protrude due to their height within the mountainous system.
 They are escarpments whose structural slopes are regular due to the uniformity and hardness of the rocks that conform it, corresponding to elongated blades of high slope and edges associated with sandstone.

 Upper landscape

 The uplands are located in the southern part of Monterrey and in some small isolated areas in the centre of the urban area, with heights ranging from 300 to 600 MASL.
 The areas are characterized by flat, geologically recent areas which have been raised and tilted.
 Diffuse runoff and laminar surface erosion is present.
 The uplands are surrounded by dissected terraces.
 The topography is characterized by flat and wavy slopes up to 12%.
-It's lithology presents surface gravels and ridges which cover the box formation.
+Its lithology presents surface gravels and ridges which cover the box formation.
 The drainage is dense, dendritic, or sub-parallel.